yuanjames/yuanjames.github.io/_news/announcement_1.md

 ---

 Two papers are accepeted by EMNLP 2025.

-One paper is accepeted by Sigraph Asia 2025.
+One paper is accepeted by SIGGRAPH Asia 2025.